leogx9r/DiscordCrypt/TECHNICALITIES.md

 While this guide attempts to provide an overview of the processes involved in the plugin, it
     should not be relied on to reflect the **current implementation** of the cryptographic processes.

+Discord currently runs on an extremely outdated version of NodeJS ( `v7.4.0` ) which further limits
+    implementation capabilities.
+While we have tried to get past this, the plugin is greatly limited by this factor and should be taken into account while evaluating these methods.

 A final note, this plugin was developed to be as secure as possible at the expense of speed and
     increased complexity.
 While multiple implementations of a given cryptographic suite may be supported, by default, the plugin chooses the maximum security-based options for operation.